-Group CEO Senior Executives Notice period Termination with notice: nine months Resignation: six months Termination with notice: 9-12 months Resignation: three months Notice period Suncorp can immediately terminate the executive's employmer would be entitled to fixed pay up to their termination date and t Treatment of STI cash on termination Resignation or immediate dismissal: No cash STI will be awarded.
+Group CEO Senior Executives Termination with notice: nine months Termination with notice: 9-12 months Notice period Resignation: six months Resignation: three months Suncorp can immediately terminate the executive's employm would be entitled to fixed pay up to their termination date and ent in the case of serious misconduct.
+In this case, the executive d their statutory entitlements.
+Treatment of STI cash on termination Resignation or immediate dismissal: No cash STI will be awarded.
 Redundancy: A cash STI award may be received, subject to performance, at Board discretion.
 All other cases: Board discretion.
 Treatment of STI deferral on termination Resignation: Any unvested deferred incentive is forfeited, excluding the share rights that were allocated to the executives in lieu of the cash portion of the FY20 STI.
 Immediate dismissal: All unvested deferred incentives are forfeited.
 Redundancy: Any deferred incentive will generally remain on-foot and vest at the end of the deferral period and will remain subject to malus and clawback criteria.
 All other cases: Board discretion.
 Treatment of LTI on termination Unvested equity: The Board has discretion to determine that any unvested LTI performance rights will continue until the relevant vesting dates and remain subject to the performance measures and malus and clawback criteria.
-All unvested equity will be forfeited on immediate dismissal.
+All unvested equity we be forfeited on immediate dismissal.
 Vested rights: Any vested rights will continue beyond cessation of employment and convert into shares in the normal course, subject to malus and clawback criteria.
 Treatment of restricted shares and share rights on termination 1 The Board has discretion to determine that any unvested restricted shares or share rights will be pro-rated for the time served in the vesting period and those reduced number of restricted shares or share rights will vest at the termination date subject to malus and clawback criteria, unless otherwise determined by the Board.
 All unvested equity will be forfeited on immediate dismissal.
-Change of control Impact of a change of control on remuneration is at Board discretion.
+Change of control Impact of a change of control on remuneration is at Board dis scretion.